KarlMarchand/Portfolio/README.md

 This is my [personnal website](http://karlmarchand.ca) where I can showcase my portfolio of projects at the moment.

 ## Stack used
 To build this I've used Typescript, React, Bootstrap, Vite and a bit of Node.
+The deployment is automated with DigitalOcean.

 ## How to add projects
 When I want to add a new project, I don't have to remember how the app is made (You're welcome future me).